Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 Through the window I see no star:

 This line creates obscurity and perhaps a lack of inspiration or guidance.
-It suggests a deep darkness outside and possibly within the poet’s mind.
-It reinforces the sense of isolation and introspection.
+It suggests a deep darkness outside and possibly within the poet’s mind, reinforcing the sense of isolation.

 Something more near